Rhapsodizer/acoustics-project/README.md

 - `project.ino`: to load on your board
 - `logger.pde`: to serial read data from the board and write in a txt file
 - `data0.csv`: data ready csv
-- `analysis`: jupyter notebook containing python code
+- `analysis.ipynb`: jupyter notebook containing python code
+- `analysis - Jupyter Notebook.htm`: screenshot of notebook (static)